 All those invoices will be ready for sending in a matter of minutes while it will take an entire workday to complete the same task for a human.
 What if an administrator makes a mistake in one of the invoices?
 How much time will it take to fix it?
 What about the brand reputation loss?

 By no means this section is dedicated to diminishing the value of human employees.
 This is just about the best approach to productivity.
-Tedious repeated tasks don’t inspire enthusiasm in us, so why not delegate them to machines and leave only control functions to ourselves?
+Tedious repeated tasks don’t inspire enthusiasm in us, so why not use task automations and delegate them to machines and leave only control functions to ourselves?

 On average, I would say *20 hours per week is being saved by managers.
 I would also confirm that andcards affected Campfire’s ROI in general.
 We like money around here and your system is helping us make more of it!—*Michael Gorski, RevOps Pointman and Resource Specialist at Campfire CoWorks